dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/GetVersionInfo.md

 ---
 title: SYSCS_UTIL.SYSCS_GET_VERSION_INFO built-in system procedure
-summary: Built-in system procedure that returns information about the version of Splice Machine that you're using.
+summary: Built-in system procedure that returns information about the version of Splice Machine that is installed on each server in your cluster.
 keywords: get version info, get_version_info
 toc: false
 product: all